The Transformers (TV series): Digital streaming

-All four seasons of the series are currently available for streaming online on Amazon Prime Video, Tubi (as Transformers: Generation 1), Pluto TV (as Transformers: Original Series), Plex and The Roku Channel.
+All four seasons are currently available for streaming online on Amazon Prime Video, Tubi (as Transformers: Generation 1), Pluto TV (as Transformers: Original Series), Plex and The Roku Channel.
 However, the Rhino masters of the episodes are the versions used for streaming.

-In 2021, Hasbro made all four seasons of the series available for streaming online on YouTube via the Hasbro Pulse channel, which eventually expanded with the live broadcast feed of the third and fourth seasons in 2024.
+In 2021, Hasbro made the complete series available for streaming on YouTube via the Hasbro Pulse channel, which eventually expanded with the live broadcast feed of the third and fourth seasons in 2024.